abhishekprasad2004/estate-price-predictor/README.md

 # estate-price-predictor

-/nThis is a Python-based price predictor model.
+This is a Python-based price predictor model.

 1.Run the notebook to preprocess data, train, and evaluate models.
 2.Save the best model with joblib.
 3.Load the model later and use the preprocessing pipeline to prepare new input data.